 Almost anyone can benefit from a chemical peel.
-The treatment—usually performed to the face, neck, hands, and other parts of the body—can dramatically improve the health and appearance of your skin.
+These skin care treatments—usually performed to the face, neck, hands, and other parts of the body—can dramatically improve the health and appearance of your skin.
 Chemical peels safely treat sun-damaged skin, acne, hyperpigmentation, rosacea, oily skin, wrinkles, fine lines around the eyes and mouth, mild scarring, age spots, freckles, and dark patches from pregnancy (melasma).
 Our program offers a wide range of chemical peel services, depending on your skin type.

 Chemical Peel Treatment

 Many skin care experts recommend chemical peels when their patients are in need of an exfoliating effect that treats skin slightly deeper than a topical cream can.
-Dr. Christopher Godek typically recommends the chemical peels listed below based on your needs and cosmetic goals following a consultation.
+Our New Jersey plastic surgeon, Dr. Christopher Godek, typically recommends the chemical peels listed below based on your needs and cosmetic goals following a consultation.

 - Glycolic Peel: A Glycolic Peel can remove the accumulation of dead cells while minimizing the appearance of enlarged pores.
 This type of peel works to make skin appear healthier and brighter.

 - Salicylic Peel: This peel softens dead cells and exfoliates your skin, stimulating the epidermal layer to enhance the body’s natural collagen and elastin production.
 The Salicylic Peel is perfect for acne patients because of the antibacterial and anti-inflammatory properties of the peel.